 As mentioned earlier, this garment is an updated and improved version of the Montbell EX Light Anorak.
 The biggest change between the older model and the current one is the addition of a fully adjustable hood, including the ability to adjust the side of the face opening and the hood’s interior volume.
 The current model is also heavier, increasing from 7.65 oz in a men’s XL to 9.0 oz, with an increase in the amount of down insulation from 2.6 oz to 3.0 oz.
 The new hood control and added weight are totally worth it though and elevate the Montbell EX Light Anorak to best-in-class status among lightweight insulated jackets.
 I’ll definitely be taking this Anorak as my insulation layer when I hike across Scotland (again) next May.

-Disclosure: Montbell provided the author with an anorak for this review.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+Disclosure: Montbell provided the author with an anorak for this review.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
+Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.

 Most Popular Searches